By Celso C. Almirol, USTP Panaon Marine Biology

 sea grass in Panaon.

 The University of Science and Technology of Southern Philippines (USTP) in Panaon, Misamis Occidental presented the results and recommendations after the conduct of the Coastal and Marine Resources Assessment (CRMA) to the Local Government Unit (LGU) of Panaon in Misamis Occidental.

 Celso C. Almirol, USTP Panaon Chairperson for Marine Biology, led the presentation via zoom to Mayor Francisco T. Paylaga, Jr on March 22, 2021.
 The outcome of the assessment will be the basis for the formulation and crafting of environmental policies and regulations.

 Results show a high diversity value of 2.3 of 20 species of mangroves categorized as major, minor, associates, and specialized group.
 Furthermore, 118 fish species coming from 17 fish families were also recorded within the Marine Protected Area (MPA) of Panaon.

-An excellent coral reef condition was recorded in the area of more than 52%.
-This condition was anchored on the study by the Licuanan et. al. Findings on seagrass, seaweeds, macro invertebrates, water quality and bathymetric were also presented.
+Excellent coral reef condition was recorded in more than 52% of the area.
+This condition was anchored on the study by Licuanan et. al. Findings on seagrass, seaweed, macroinvertebrates, water quality, and bathymetric were also presented.

 which affects the coral-reef ecosystem

-The coastal assessment activity intensively focused on determining the current status of the mangrove ecosystem, seagrass and seaweeds percentage cover, and the influence of macro-invertebrates in the area.
+The coastal assessment activity intensively focused on determining the status of the mangrove ecosystem, seagrass and seaweed percentage cover, and the influence of macro-invertebrates in the area.
 Additionally, the descriptive survey assessed the rainforest of the sea and branded it as the most productive ecosystem.

 Council members were also given time to ask questions about the findings presented.